GregorCH/ipet/README.md

 - `~/.ipet/solvers`, where the user can define their own solver model.
 For an example check the `SCIPSolver` class in `ipet/parsing/Solver.py`
 Additionally you need to place a `__init__.py` file in the `~/.ipet/solvers/` folder that loads the python modules (for example you have to classes `MySolver` and `OtherSolver` in files `~/.ipet/solvers/MySolver.py` and `~/.ipet/solvers/OtherSolver.py`):

         __all__ = []
         from .MySolver import MySolver
         from .OtherSolver import OtherySolver

 - `~/.ipet/readers`, where the user can define their own rules for extracting data by giving a line, position and format of the number or string they want to parse from the logfile(s).
 For an example check `scripts/readers-example.xml`.
 - `~/.ipet/solufiles`, that contains solution files with information about the correct solution of instance files or their (inf)feasibility status.
 For an example check `test/data/short.solu`

-For more information, please also read the help pages that are displayed with `ipet-parse --help` and `ipet-evaluate --help`.
+For more information, please refer to the help pages that can be displayed with `ipet-parse --help` and `ipet-evaluate --help`.